Shooting Essentials Checklist

 On extremely cold windy days I use a neck wormer to help keep me warm.
 The

 For myself this is a key bit of kit that can come in very handy during a shooting outing.
-The
+The corkscrew tether can provide peace of mind that your dog is not getting into trouble whilst your concentration is elsewhere.

 If you own a couple of working dogs, you will know exactly what I mean when I say you can never have enough dog leads!
 I always keep a few spare as somehow one always gets lost or damaged along the way.
 The John Norris Slip Leads are great value and perfectly suited to most breeds of dog.